mertdas/SharpTerminator/README.md

 # Usage

 Compile project with Visual Studio<br>
-Place the driver Terminator.sys or any signed driver anywhere<br>
+Place the driver Terminator.sys or any signed driver anywhere (you can use any vulnerable driver from loldrivers)<br>
 use execute-assembly /path/to/SharpTerminator.exe drivername.sys<br>
 run program as an administrator